haverford-cs/project-jwang4-yhong1/README.md

 - Clean up the util.py to make some functions more understandable & Added comments to each method to make it more readable for future readers
 - Update SVM to accommodate upsamples
 - Will run SVM with 10X upsample to see the difference in performance
-- Later today, I will figure out a way to plot roc curves for SVM & maybe Adboost & (change the roc curve function a little bit so that 3 models curve can show up in the same axes)
 - will create a results section in README that contains the running results

 ### 2019/12/13 (Jiaping)